CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 1.4 **Objects can become subjects by organization.**
 The atoms in a rock do not feel; the same atoms reconfigured into a nervous system participate in a process that (for humans) is associated with experience.
 What matters is not the stuff, but the **pattern and dynamics**.

-1.5 **We acknowledge alternative metaphysical views.**
+1.5 **Compatibility with alternative metaphysical views.**
 Many religious and spiritual traditions posit souls, spirits, or non-physical aspects of mind.
 This manifesto does not attempt to refute those views.
-It simply offers a coherent stance for those working within broadly physicalist or neutral-monist frameworks, while remaining compatible with a wide range of spiritual commitments that also value caution and compassion.
+Instead, it offers criteria for the *embodied side* of mind: the conditions under which a physical process becomes ethically salient.
+Readers who hold non-physical views of mind may treat this as a partial description of how soul/spirit interfaces with matter.

 ---